 After launching the command, the cursor will change to a cross-hair and you will enter harness entry placement mode.
 Placement is made by performing the following sequence of actions:

 Move the harness entry attached to the cursor over a placed harness connector on the sheet.

 The coloring of the harness entry will aid in its correct placement.
-While outside of a harness connector, the entry will appear greyed-out, and you will be prevented from placing.
-When over a harness connector, the entry will revert to its true coloring, as defined by its Text Color property, indicating it can validly be placed at that location.
+While outside of a harness connector, the entry will appear grayed-out and you will be prevented from placing.
+When over a harness connector, the entry will revert to its true coloring, as defined by its color property indicating it can be placed at that location.

-While the harness entry is still floating on the cursor, and while it is within the bounds of a harness connector, press the Tab key to pause the placement and access the Harness Entry mode of the Properties panel in which its properties can be changed on-the-fly.
+While the harness entry is still floating on the cursor and while it is within the bounds of a harness connector, press the Tab key to pause the placement and access the Harness Entry mode of the Properties panel in which its properties can be changed on-the-fly.
 Click the workspace pause button overlay () to resume placement.

 This method of editing allows you to select a placed harness entry object directly in the workspace and change its location graphically.

 A selected Harness Entry

 Click and drag to reposition the harness entry vertically along the edge of its parent harness connector as required.

 Hold Ctrl then click and drag the harness entry to move it from the current harness connector to another harness connector on the sheet.
 Once the harness entry has cleared the boundary of the source harness connector, the Ctrl key can be released.